teksaver/RepData_PeerAssessment1/PA1_template.md

 * For the mean, we get 10821.21 instead of 9354.23
 * For the median, we get 11015 instead of  10395

-Filling missing values increase both, since they are no longer considered as zero values
+Filling missing values increase both median and spike.
+This is due to the spike on the lowest bin of the histogram habing pretty much disappeared, since missing values are no longer given 0 values.

 ## Step 5: Are there differences in activity patterns between weekdays and weekends?